diced/zipline/README.md

 ## Feature requests

-Create an issue on GitHub, please include the following:
+Create a discussion on GitHub, please include the following:

 - Brief explanation of the feature in the title (very brief please)
-- How it would work (detailed, but optional)
+- How it would work (Be detailed!)

 ## Pull Requests (contributions to the codebase)